hraban/YABFD/README.txt

   depends on your needs.

   YABFD itself is still in an early development stage.
-Commits to the svn trunk/ are not tested thoroughly and the overall integrity of the system has never been checked either.
+Commits to the development version are not tested thoroughly and the overall integrity of the system has never been checked either.
 The code was written in a "fail-fast", "pessimistic" style.
 If an error occurs that could only cause false positives (more bans than necessary), it is only logged.
 If an error could cause false negatives, the program crashes a.s.a.p.

 == Bugs ==